Richard Dean Anderson: Early career

 Anderson's first screen role was The Birthday Party, a 1975 short film produced by the Marine Reserve Public Affairs Unit to mark the 200th anniversary of the founding of the United States Marine Corps.
 Shortly afterwards, Anderson joined the American soap opera, General Hospital as Dr. Jeff Webber from 1976 to 1981.
 Afterwards, Anderson guest-starred as one half of an interracial couple in an episode of The Facts of Life that also served as a backdoor pilot.

-In 1982–1983 he starred as Adam in the CBS television series Seven Brides for Seven Brothers (based very loosely on the movie of the same name).
+In 1982–1983 he starred as Adam in the CBS television series Seven Brides for Seven Brothers, based very loosely on the movie of the same name.
 In the 1983–1984 season, he played Lieutenant Simon Adams on the 22-week Dennis Weaver series Emerald Point N.A.S. on CBS, paired onscreen with Celia Warren (Susan Dey), the wife of naval lawyer Jack Warren (Charles Frank).
 Anderson then played Tony Kaiser in the acclaimed TV movie Ordinary Heroes, which aired in 1986.

 MacGyver

 Anderson came to fame in the lead role of Angus MacGyver in the hit television series MacGyver, which lasted from 1985 to 1992 and was highly successful throughout its seven-year run.
 The character Angus MacGyver, also known as just MacGyver or Mac, was an optimistic action hero who was notable for using a Swiss Army knife instead of a firearm as his tool of choice.
-Anderson stated that he was initially drawn to the role because he "was intrigued by the idea of a TV hero who had an aversion to guns", noting how it differed from popular action heroes of that time and his own aversion to violence.
+Anderson stated that he was initially drawn to the role because he "was intrigued by the idea of a TV hero who had an aversion to guns", noting his own aversion to violence and how the MacGyver character differed from popular action heroes of that time.

-Anderson would go on to produce two follow-up movies to MacGyver in 1994.
+In 1994, Anderson produced two follow-up movies to MacGyver.
 After MacGyver ended, Anderson stated "MacGyver was seven years of being in virtually every frame that was shot and having absolutely no life at all."

-During the run of the program, Anderson suffered a number of injuries related to doing his own stunt work, some of which required surgery.
-He suffered a compressed disc in his back when he fell into a hole while filming an episode midway through the first season of the show; he continued filming in a "fairly crippled" state for a year and a half before having surgery that improved his condition, but still experienced pain from the incident.
+During the run of MacGyver, Anderson suffered a number of injuries related to doing his own stunt work, some of which required surgery.
+He suffered a compressed disc in his back when he fell into a hole while filming an episode midway through the first season of the show.
+He continued filming in a "fairly crippled" state for a year and a half before having surgery that improved his condition, but still experienced pain from the incident.
 Anderson described it as an "exploded" disc that caused a "severe sciatic condition".